-Get ready to cheer on your team with all the necessary finger foods and fuel for the big game.
+Get ready to cheer on your team with all the necessary Super Bowl snacks to fuel for the big game.
 We’ve got the dips, the dogs, the sliders, and slices to soak up game day brews and keep team spirit alive to the final victorious touchdown.
-Whether you’re a diehard football fan or just a fan of a good time, these game-raising recipes are sure to make you the star of any Super Bowl snack lineup.
+Whether you’re a diehard football fan or just a fan of a good time, these game-raising recipes are sure to make you the star of the lineup of Super Bowl snacks.

 Forget store-bought dips and packets of powdered mix: Making homemade onion dip from scratch is a cinch.
 The key is perfectly caramelizing the onions, a skill any home cook can master with a little patience.